 He said: "His life has dramatically improved and it’s a triumph for C, the family and the Judiciary who were involved in this case to hear that he is now enjoying his life.

 "This shocking case is one in which the responsible authorities failed to obtain the legal authorisation needed to deprive someone of their liberty.

 "It’s clear from the progress C has made that the unlawful treatment he was receiving was not working.
 Thankfully now, C is beginning to move on from his ordeal and the family can enjoy time with him."

 Mathieu added: "A large number of families and individuals rely heavily on the care provided by specialist homes, hospitals and school, so it is crucial that important lessons are learnt from the failings identified in this case.

 "The most vulnerable members of society must have access to the care and support which is best suited to their needs and we will continue to fight for justice on behalf of our clients.

 "I hope that this case serves as guidance to all professionals across the county to ensure that no individuals or families face the same problems as C in the future.
 Proper planning with expert advice could well have avoided the distress which was evident in this case substantially affecting both C’s and his family’s lives."

-For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Mathieu Culverhouse of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.